sharryheb/app-ssv2/README.md

 3. Enter your preferred dates of travel, and the airport from which you will depart
 4. Click "Submit"
 5. On the next page you will see a list of destinations that are recommended for your chosen activity, on your chosen dates.
+6. Click on the "Fare Trend" button next to a particular fare to see the fare trend for the past 2 weeks.
+A recommendation to Buy Now, Wait, or Buy Soon is also displayed based on the trends for that fare.

 ## Tech Used
 Javascript/jQuery